Actively Recruiting

 - Patients with smoldering multiple myeloma, plasma cell leukemia, POEMS syndrome, or amyloidosis.

-- Stem cell transplant within 12 weeks before enrollment or active graft-versus-host disease.
+- Stem cell transplant within 12 weeks prior to enrollment or active graft-versus-host disease.

 - Active hepatitis B or C, SARS-CoV2, HIV, or uncontrolled infections.

-- Significant cardiovascular events or conditions within 6 months before enrollment.
+- Significant cardiovascular diseases or events within 6 months prior to enrollment.

-- Any other active cancer within 3 years, except treated skin cancers or carcinoma in situ.
+- Any other active malignancy within 3 years except certain skin cancers.

-- Ongoing Grade 2 or higher peripheral neuropathy.
+- Ongoing grade 2 or higher peripheral neuropathy or history of Guillain-Barré syndrome.

 - Previous treatment with an anti-BCMA bispecific antibody.